brunomaga/brunomaga.github.io/index.md

 </td>

 <td style="border:none">
 Welcome 👋🏽.
-I am Bruno, a researcher for large-scale AI at <a href="https://www.huawei.com/ch-en/corporate-information/local-states/">Huawei Research</a>.
+I am Bruno, a Systems ML researcher at <a href="https://www.huawei.com/ch-en/corporate-information/local-states/">Huawei Research</a>.
 Previously, I was an ML researcher at <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/">Microsoft Research Cambridge</a> on <a href="https://www.microsoft.com/en-us/research/project/project-silica/">Project Silica</a>.
 And before that, an HPC engineer, PhD and postdoc at <a href="https://www.epfl.ch/en/">EPFL</a>.

 In this space, I keep track of <a href="{{ site.publications_permalink }}">publications</a> and <a href="{{ site.resources_permalink }}">resources</a> of interest, and I post about ML and HPC 🚀.